 The consultant shall meet with staff from the County at the beginning of the project to obtain data and information that has previously been collected.
 The consultant will maintain an open dialogue with the County and TAC members regarding data collection and review, quantification of need, and Data Assessment, Analysis, and Mapping throughout the project.
 The consultant project manager will establish an effective reporting protocol with the subregional project manager and will be responsible for the preparation and submission of progress meeting agendas and minutes.
-A detailed project schedule (Gantt chart) shall be submitted prior to the kick-off meeting for the County's review and approval and reviewed regularly during the study to ensure the timely completion of the study.
+A detailed project schedule (Gantt chart) shown in weekly increments shall be submitted prior to the kick-off meeting for the County's review and approval and reviewed regularly during the study to ensure the timely completion of the study.

 A staff member from the County will serve as the County's Subregional Project Manager for the duration of this study.
 The County's Project Manager will be responsible for ensuring the successful completion of all consultant tasks, on time and within budget.
 The subregional project manager will coordinate meetings, develop schedules in coordination with the NJTPA, maintain clear contact with the consultant, and provide all required financial reports for the NJTPA.
 Throughout the duration of the study, the County, the TAC, the selected consultant, and the public's participation will work collaboratively to develop the final product.
-The consultant shall submit all deliverables to the County, the NJTPA, and TAC members.
+The consultant shall submit all deliverables to the County's Project Manager according to a schedule that allows sufficient review time for the County, the NJTPA, and TAC members.
 All deliverables shall be to a level of quality that meets generally accepted professional standards, and that is fit for use by end users, which may include County and municipal staff, NJTPA staff, elected officials, and freight industry professionals.

-- Review all activities conducted by the consultant and provide guidance as needed. - Conduct the kickoff meeting with the consultant to discuss the schedule, outreach, and final product. - Prepare and submit quarterly reports, invoices, and any other documentation required by the NJTPA. - Participate in biweekly conference calls and a project kick-off meeting with the consultant and the NJTPA. - Maintain regular communication with the NJTPA project manager and serve as the primary point of contact to the NJTPA on all matters pertaining to the study. - Review and provide feedback on all interim and final deliverables produced by the consultant, making sure they are complete and of high quality.
+- Review all activities conducted by the consultant and provide guidance as needed. - Conduct the kickoff meeting with the consultant to discuss the schedule, outreach, and final product. - Prepare and submit quarterly reports, invoices, and any other documentation required by the NITPA - Participate in biweekly conference calls and a project kick-off meeting with the consultant and the NJTPA. - Maintain regular communication with the NJTPA project manager and serve as the primary point of contact to the NJTPA on all matters pertaining to the study. - Review and provide feedback on all interim and final deliverables produced by the consultant, making sure they are complete and of high quality.